 In 1902 and 1904, surveyor A. C. Talbot recorded two road diversions near the southern boundary of the Tsuut’ina reserve.
 The newly altered route pushed the road away from Fish Creek and was slightly less direct, requiring additional land to accommodate the changes.21 22

-In 1905, five years after the new bridge was constructed, the road over the Elbow river and through the Weaselhead area was surveyed.
-This ‘Weasel Head Road’ is noted as a distinct branch from the Priddis Trail, and represents the most significant diversion from the original survey and surrender.23 Rather than entering Calgary at the corner of what is now Glenmore Trail and 37th street SW, the road headed east through the Weaselhead and joined 37th street SW in what is now the community of Lakeview.
+In 1905, as a result of the relocation of the Weaselhead bridge and the Priddis Trail, a new survey was undertaken to detail these changes.
+This new diversion was referred to as the ‘Weasel Head Road’, and represents the most significant diversion from the original survey and surrender.23 Rather than entering Calgary at the corner of what is now Glenmore Trail and 37th street SW, the road now headed east through the Weaselhead and joined 37th street SW in what is now the community of Lakeview.
 This plan also appears to be the last time the original Patrick route was referred to as the Priddis Trail, and soon the new Weaselhead diversion would be incorporated into the ‘final’ draft of the Priddis Trail route.
 This route will still look familiar to Weaselhead park users today; the modern cycle path and pedestrian bridge in the park follows the same alignment laid out for the Priddis Trail over 100 years ago.

-With an outdated ‘master’ survey and several appended diversions now recording the route of the road, the Government decided to re-survey the entire Priddis Trail in 1907, apparently discarding the Patrick survey once and for all.
-In fact, while other surveys of the Tsuut’ina reserve are present, the Patrick survey is notably absent from the Canada Lands Survey Records archive of Crown Lands surveys, managed by Natural Resources Canada which has the ‘legislated responsibility to regulate all legal surveys on Canada Lands.’24 Given the Patrick survey’s omission from Federal records, and the lack of even a single reference to it over the following decades, it isn’t clear if the Tsuut’ina Nation was even aware of its existence at the time it was created.
+With an outdated ‘master’ survey and several new surveys having been made to record alignment changes, no single record accurately detailed the route of the road.
+After failing to make sense of the ever-changing road, the Federal Government directed the Province to instead re-survey the entire Priddis Trail and produce a ‘Final Survey’24.
+This was undertaken, and in the process the original Patrick survey, upon which the Tsuut’ina Nation’s surrender was granted, was discarded.
+Interestingly, while many other surveys of the Tsuut’ina reserve are archived in the Canada Lands Survey Records, the Patrick survey is notably absent, having never originally been provided to the Federal Government.
+Given the Patrick survey’s omission from Federal records, and the lack of any reference to it after about 1905, it isn’t clear if the Tsuut’ina Nation was even aware of its existence at the time it was created.

-The new survey completed in 1907, known as Plan 876, documented the entire route within the Tsuut’ina reserve, and incorporated another series of small adjustments to the alignment.25 A final round of minor revisions in 1916 known as Plan 876A would be the last survey of the route26, and all significant descriptions of the road after 1916 continue to refer to the either Plan 876 or 876A as the final recognized route(s) of the Priddis Trail, including references by the Nation itself.27 This recognition comes despite the plans having been produced as many as 16 years after the opening of the road, and despite no further formal surrenders or land transfers having been negotiated with the Tsuut’ina Nation in order to accommodate the many changes contained therein.
-An agreement with the Nation appears to have been obtained in early 1916 that would formalize the 1907 survey as the accepted route of the road28, although without a formal surrender, and with the 1900 surrender continuing to be referenced as the authority on which the road was built, it is unclear if this agreement carries any legal weight.
+The new survey completed in 1907, known as Plan 876, documented the entire route within the Tsuut’ina reserve, and incorporated another round of minor adjustments to the alignment.25 A final round of revisions in 1916 known as Plan 876A would be the last survey of the route26, and all significant descriptions of the road after 1916 continue to refer to the either Plan 876 or 876A as the official route(s) of the Priddis Trail, including references by the Nation itself.27 This recognition comes despite the plans having been produced as many as 16 years after the opening of the road, and despite no further formal surrenders or land transfers having been negotiated with the Tsuut’ina Nation in order to accommodate the many changes contained therein.
+An informal agreement with the Nation appears to have been obtained in 1905 that would recognize the various route alterations28, although without a formal surrender, and with the 1900 surrender continuing to be referenced as the authority on which the road was built, it would appear unlikely that this ‘agreement’ carries any legal weight.

 THE ROAD IN (AND OUT OF) SERVICE

-The next four parts of the story will look at the remarkable life and ultimate decline of this road, while the final part will look at the legacy the Priddis Trail has created; a legacy that is still being felt today.
+The next part of the story will look at the remarkable life and ultimate decline of this road, while the final part will look at the legacy the Priddis Trail has created; a legacy that is still being felt today